apache/pulsar-site/contribute/setup-debugging.md

 ---
-id: admin-api-debugging
+id: setup-debugging
-title: Debugging Admin API
+title: Debugging Pulsar source code in IDE
 sidebar_label: "Debugging"
-description: Getting started to debugging Pulsar admin API.
+description: Getting started to debugging Pulsar in IDE.
 ---

-Debugging the Pulsar Admin API can be essential for identifying and resolving issues during development.
+Debugging the Pulsar source code can be essential for identifying and resolving issues during development.
 This documentation provides step-by-step instructions on debugging Pulsar in standalone mode and debugging the source version of Apache Pulsar.

 ## Debugging Pulsar in Standalone Mode